An Employee Has Been Injured at My Business. What Should I Do?

 - Work with the Claims Representative in communicating with the medical provider that you, as the employer, have light-duty positions available.
 The Claims Representative can work with the medical provider and advise what light-duty work is available, which in turn, can lead to a release to return to work for the employee.

-The best practice in managing a work-related injury is communication.
+The best practice in managing work-related injuries is communication.
 This allows for faster return to work for the injured employee and lower costs overall.